CharGolden-Games/VS-Char-Revitilized-Archive/MainMenuTodo.md

 * Awards - Char's hand poking out of several trophies

-* Mods - Igni, dunno what exactly yet.
+* Mods - Igni, Holding a gear looking confused while an empty gear slot is behind him

-* Donate - None, literally specifically an empty image to clear it so it doesnt just show Igni again

 * Options - Trevor with a hard hat covering a good portion of his head, while hes holding a gear